chiffa/GAN_evo/dev_log.rst

 is taken and after NN2 is taken.
 Then mutation is applied, be it at a large scale or at a small scale.
     => Start with uniform distribution.
-    => mutation can either be addition/deletion of a layer
+    => mutation can either be an addition or deletion of a layer
         - which is preferably a duplication of an existing layer, if addition.
     => Or modification of a layer parameter.